MAME GLITCH LIST

 http://www.ozstick.com.au/

-lots of good info here and the BEST forums you'll ever find- of ANY topic!:
+lots of good info here and one of the BEST forums you'll ever find- in ANY field!:

 http://www.arcadecontrols.com/arcade.htm

-If you're building an 'aussie' style arcade machine, why not join an aussie arcade forum?:
+If you're building an 'aussie' style arcade machine, why not join an Aussie arcade forum?
+THE Aussie arcade forum!:

 sci-fi art site: